 In [], a compressive wireless sensing (CWS) approach is introduced which utilizes an ensamples of spatially distributed sensor nodes to recover the target signal.
-This approach, in essence, is a decentralized approach, which transfer sensor node readings in a distributed, and energy efficient manner to the base station.
+This approach is a decentralized approach which transfer sensor node readings in a distributed and energy efficient manner to the base station.
 In CWS data processing and communication are combined into one distributed operation without any in-network communication and processing requirements.
 In addition, consistent filed signal reconstruction without any prior information of the sensed data makes CWS a universal approach.
 However, this universality increases the cost of optimization in terms of a less favorable power-distortion-latency trade-off, which is a direct consequence of not having sufficient prior knowledge of the sensed data.
 Difficulties in synchronization are the main disadvantage of this technique that make it in scalable. \\

-Luo et al claim that their compressive data gathering method (CDG) convert the traditional compress and transmit process to the compress with gathering process.
+Luo et al[] claim that their compressive data gathering method (CDG) converts the traditional compress and transmit process to the compress with gathering process.
 CDG utilizes routing in conjunction with compressive sensing to collect data.
 Suggested mechanism mitigates data traffic and provides energy balance in order to prolong network lifetime.
-However this method is applicable in scenarios which we are dealing with large scale networks with static and stable routing architecture.
-In case of frequent node failures, dynamic route allocations and low scale networks, control overheads and lower sparstity level overcomes compression advantages.\\
+However, this method is applicable in scenarios which we are dealing with large scale networks with static and stable routing architecture.
+Control overheads and lower sparstity level overcomes compression advantages in case of (a) frequent node failures, (b) dynamic route allocations and (c) low scale networks.\\

 In [] a joint sparse signal recovery method is suggested which utilizes spatial correlation to make a trade off between energy consumption and the accuracy of the data recovery.
-Considering optimized clustering technique, sensors have been distributed in different clusters and a localized data projection techniques is utilized to gather data within each cluster, which results in, minimizing data transmition costs.
+Considering optimized clustering technique, sensors have been distributed in different clusters and a localized data projection techniques is utilized to gather data within each cluster, which results in, minimizing data transmission costs.
 In addition, utilized joint sparse signal recovery instead of independent reconstruction increases the reconstruction accuracy. \\

-Compressive sensing based event detection approach introduced in [].
-As a main assumption, authors say that in large scale networks, number of sensors monitoring the area are much more than number of events, which shows the sparsity of events.
+A compressive sensing based event detection approach introduced in [].
+This work relies on this assumption that in large scale networks, number of sensors monitoring the area are much more than number of events, which shows the sparsity of events.
 Inspired by this fact, the number of active sensors monitor the events are minimized to the number of sparse events which is much less than total number of sensor nodes.
 To recover the original signal, a Bayesian reconstruction algorithm is proposed.
-This reconstruction method outperforms network performance in terms of data accuracy and energy efficiency where it significantly reduces the number of samples and provides higher level of event detection probability.
+This reconstruction method improves network performance in terms of data accuracy and energy efficiency where it significantly reduces the number of samples and provides higher level of event detection probability.
 To achieve such a high detection probability, marginal likelihood maximization algorithm and a heuristic algorithm for the Bayesian framework is utilized.\\

-In spite of existing joint sparsity based signal recovery methods, DCS based approach addressed in [39] utilizes different basis functions for common and innovate components.
-They use an efficient projection approach to provide an optimized measurement matrix.
+In spite of existing joint sparsity based signal recovery methods, distributed compressive sensing (DCS) based approach addressed in [39] utilizes different basis functions for common and innovate components.
+This method uses an efficient projection approach to provide an optimized measurement matrix.
 Orthogonal Matching Pursuit (OMP) based joint recovery method provides significant recovery accuracy rather than independent recovery case.\\